Azure/iotedge-lorawan-starterkit/Docs/quickstart.md

 }
 ```

-To add the sample `"DecoderValueSensor"` or `"DeoderHexSensor`" to the sample LoRa device configured above, change it's desired properties in IoT Hub as follows for option 1:
+To add the sample `"DecoderValueSensor"` or `"DecoderHexSensor`" to the sample LoRa device configured above, change it's desired properties in IoT Hub as follows for option 1:

 ```json
 "desired": {